JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

-*Note: If you change the input values in the example and you encounter a bug, it is not necessary to call every method again.
-For example, if you provide an invalid `amount` when calling `mintTokens`, you will already have a token, a colony, and your colony will be set as the token owner, so you can comment out steps 3, 4, and 6 and use your colony address in `// Step 5: Get Colony Client`.*
+*Note: If you change the input values and encounter a bug, it is not necessary to call every method again.
+For example, if you provide an invalid `amount` when calling `mintTokens`, you will already have a token, a colony, and your colony will be set as the token owner, so you can comment out steps 3, 4, and 6 and use your colony address when calling `getColonyClientByAddress`.*

 ## Step 1: Open Wallet

 First, you will need an instance of your Ethereum wallet, which you can get with [purser-software](/purser/modules-@colonypurser-software/).
-We recommend using a wallet that you strictly use for testing.
+We recommend using a wallet that you use for testing.

 Add the following code below `// Step 1: Open Wallet`: